-I wanted to find out how dangerous coyotes can be to humans and how we can minimize our encounters with them.
-I also wanted to provide some information on what to do if we come across them in the wild or an urban environment.
+I wanted to find out how dangerous coyotes can be to humans and how we can minimize any danger from them.
+I also wanted to provide some information on what to do if we come across them in the wild.

 How Dangerous Are Coyotes To Humans?

 Although coyote attacks are rare on humans, they do happen and are becoming more frequent.

 Between 1976 and 2006, there were at least 160 attacks on adults and children.
 To give some insight as to the increase of aggression, in the five years between 1998 and 2003, there were as many attacks as there had been in the previous nine years between 1988 and 1997.

 Due to the small size of coyotes compared to most adult humans, they rarely cause severe injuries to adults.
 Coyotes generally do not hunt in packs large enough to injure a full-grown adult seriously.